 - Tasting of local dishes and beverages;

-- Follow product routes of a particular region (e.g. Travel on the Brazilian coffee route);
+- Follow regional product routes (e.g. travel on wine or coffee routes);

 - Eat at traditional restaurants;